GenomeDK/genomedk-docs/content/faq.rst

 How do I open images/PDFs?
 --------------------------

 Use :command:`eog` for images and :command:`evince` for PDF.

-For these to work you will need to SSH to the cluster with X forwarding enabled.
+For these to work you will need to SSH to the cluster with :ref:`X-forwarding <xforwarding>` enabled.

-.. todo:
-    example + x forwarding

 How can I avoid losing my session when I close my laptop?